 One of the most difficult and important parts of growing and scaling your Upper Cervical Practice is the importance of building and retaining a great team of CA’s and Associates.
 After you have spent the time to look for, evaluate, and hire team members for your Upper Cervical Practice you then want to make sure that you set expectations including establishing Key Results Areas (KRA’s) and Key Performance Indicators (KPIs).

 Giving team members consistent feedback is one of the most important parts of building and retaining a great team.
-Giving good feedback goes beyond just performance reviews to a consistent commitment to evaluate and help your team members grow through training, one-on-one meetings, weekly team meetings, and other strategies to help you have a healthy organization.
+And, giving good feedback goes beyond just performance reviews.
+It's all about a consistent commitment to evaluate and help your team members grow through training, one-on-one meetings, weekly team meetings, and other strategies.
+This will help you have a healthy organization.

-Performance reviews may sound like something that happens only in big corporations but it’s an essential part of building and retaining a great team of any size.
+Performance reviews isn't something that happens only in big corporations.
+It’s an essential part of building and retaining a great team of any size.

 There are three main parts of a good performance review:

-In order for your practice to continue to improve all members must consistently improve and that includes you.
-Having a series of questions that you ask all of your direct reports to answer about your performance as a manager on a consistent basis is an important part of understanding how you can improve while giving your team member a voice to express their concerns.
+In order for your practice to continue to improve, all members must consistently improve.
+Including you.
+It's important to ask questions for all your direct reports to answer about your performance as a manager.
+Also, doing this on a consistent basis is an important part of understanding how you can improve.
+Likewise, it also gives your team member a voice to express their concerns.